trothr/blog/sir.santa/2025/20250215-key-management-is-hard.md

 When you download these sources, there is often now a second file which is the "detached signature".
 (The deliverable remains the same.)
-Download both files and confirming a signature is easy.
+When you download both files, then confirming the signature is easy.
 Suppose that you have the latest version of Musl Libc.
-On any Linux system, and most Unix-like systems, you can easily use GPG (GnuPG, the Gnu Privacy Guard)\*, like this:
+On any Linux system, and most Unix-like systems, you can easily invoke GPG (GnuPG, the Gnu Privacy Guard)\*, like this:

     gpg --verify musl-1.2.5.tar.gz.asc